 sudo apt-get install default-jdk

-Now that Java has been installed on your system, let’s go ahead and create a new Tomcat user.
+Now that Java has been installed on your system let’s go ahead and create a new Tomcat user.

-Step 2: Create Tomcat user
+Step 2: Create a Tomcat user

 sudo groupadd tomcat

 Now we will create the Tomcat user.
-We will create a user in the tomcat group and with a home directory of /opt/tomcat (this is where we install Tomcat) in order to run the service.
+We will create a user in the tomcat group and with a home directory of /opt/tomcat (this is where we install Tomcat) to run the service.

 sudo useradd -s /bin/false -g tomcat -d /opt/tomcat tomcat